Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - Drug response is accurately measurable and short-acting.

-- This is the most risky route.
+- This is the riskiest route.
 Vital organs like the heart, brain, and liver get exposed to high concentrations of the drug.

 - Drugs through this route can be given in the form of a bolus, a slow intravenous injection, and an intravenous infusion.